katemoser/typescript-pixly/HowTo.md

 1d. add build script to package.json:
     "build": "tsc --project ./"

 2. Express PG (ORM): npm install pg

 ### Database End ###

 ### Other ###
 > AWS S3
+- Look at the API for GetObject.
+Will need an authorization header

 ### Deployment ###